wkmeyer-lab/GeneFamilyConverge/README.md

 > repeatable `--calibration NAME:SP1,SP2:AGE`, plus `--nsites`, `--smoothing`,
 > `--cross-validate`, `--r8s-path`, `--dry-run`).
 See the same doc.

-### 4. Model gene-family turnover with CAFE-5
+### Model gene-family turnover with CAFE-5

 CAFE-5 takes the gene-family count matrix and the time-calibrated species tree and models where each family expands or contracts along the tree.
-The pipeline builds the CAFE-5 count matrix from OrthoFinder's orthogroups (`Src/Loc/scripts/prepare_cafe_inputs.py`) and pairs it with the `species_tree_ultrametric.nwk` from stage 3 — which is already the **binary, rooted, ultrametric time tree** that CAFE-5 requires.
+The pipeline builds the CAFE-5 count matrix from OrthoFinder's orthogroups (`Src/Loc/scripts/prepare_cafe_inputs.py`) and pairs it with the `species_tree_ultrametric.nwk` produced alongside OrthoFinder — which is already the **binary, rooted, ultrametric time tree** that CAFE-5 requires.
 When you supplied phenotype data, CAFE also takes the `lambda_tree.nwk` (the multi-λ `-y` tree built automatically) so gain/loss rates can differ between trait states.
 CAFE-5 is installed separately.

-### 5. Associate copy number with convergent traits
+### Associate copy number with convergent traits

 The final stage links gene-family copy-number change to convergent phenotypes using a **RERconverge**-based branch-association approach, then produces summary